cs3410/vagrant-3410/README.md

 1. Download and install both [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org).
 Make sure you're running the latest version of both.

 2. Download or clone this repository and install the VM.
+To get started, open up a Terminal/Command Prompt window.
+If you downloaded the repo into your "Downloads" folder, the path you might `cd` into might be something like `~/Downloads/vagrant-3410` on OS X/Unix or `C:\Desktop\vagrant-3410` on Windows

         git clone https://github.com/cs3410/vagrant-3410.git
         cd vagrant-3410